 South Sudan Cattle Program

-Through a consultative process and an intensive assessment and design phase – CNFA designed a traceability system that was tailored to the ground realities of South Sudan, and provided the greatest opportunities for sustainable expansion and implementation at a national level.
+A 2012 assessment identified non-radio frequency identification tags as the cheapest, easiest, and most reliable method of identification, where cattle were uniquely numbered and entered into a cloud-based registry designed specifically for SSCP.
+Through a consultative process and an intensive assessment and design phase, CNFA designed a traceability system that was tailored to the realities of South Sudan, providing the greatest opportunities for sustainable expansion and implementation at a national level.

-Our team launched a pilot identification and registration system that enabled individual cattle to be traced for life.
+The CNFA team launched a pilot identification and registration system that enabled individual cattle to be traced for life.
 Coupled with the identification system, SSCP activities supported the development of a computerized cattle ownership registration center.

 As of last tagging count, 23,232 cattle were tagged and entered into the SSCP database.
 Over 460 community mobilization meetings were held, helping to inform over 7,220 people about LITS.
 Many initially-skeptical community members in the targeted regions saw stolen animals returned to their rightful owners, helping spread the concept of adopting cattle tagging practices.
 Thus far, over 700 community members have tagged their cattle.
 The ultimate goal of the project was to reduce cattle theft by 25% and preliminary results indicate over a 60% reduction in cattle theft.